-We are each individually responsible for our own personal wellbeing here.
+We are each individually responsible for our own personal wellbeing, whether we study, live or work here.

-This can be challenging for those of you who arrive at university from a supportive home environment, and the transition to independence might take some time.
+This can be challenging at first for those who arrive at university, and the transition to independence might take some time.
 However, it is an important and inevitable part of emerging adulthood that you accept this responsibility and make it part of your life.

-You can depend on the institution to guide you in this, and to direct you to the best sources of support when needed.
-For this to be truly effective students must demonstrate the kind of personal responsibility which allows them to take up the support on offer, or call for extra support when it’s not there.
+For this to be truly effective, students must demonstrate the kind of personal responsibility which allows them to take up the support on offer, or call for extra support when it’s not there.

 Before calling for support, you are encouraged to adopt the IPP principle…: please already be Informed, Prepared and Proactive.